-The credit value of each course is indicated in total units by the number in parentheses after the course title; the semester or semesters in which the course is given are indicated as follows: I, fall semester; II, spring semester; Yr., both fall and spring semesters; SS., summer session; the summer session at the end of the first year is part of the first year curriculum.
+The unit value of each course is indicated by the number in parenthesis after the course title.
+The semester or semesters in which the course is given are indicated as follows: I, fall semester; II, spring semester; Yr., both fall and spring semesters; SS, summer session.
+The summer session at the end of the first year is part of the first year curriculum.